ethz-asl/deep_motion_planning/README.md

 definitions and their ROS launch files.

 ### mission_control
 This package contains a mission control node which executes a user defined mission.
-Therefor, a txt file is parsed and a sequence of commands is generated.
+Therefore, a .txt file is parsed and a sequence of commands is generated.
 This sequence is then processed step-by-step.
 For more details on the definition of a mission, please refer to the README file in the package directory.